OneDeadKey/arsenik/README.md

 TODO
 --------------------------------------------------------------------------------

-The main idea is settled (3 home-row mods + 3 layer-taps), but Selenium is still a work in progress in an early stage.
+The main idea is settled (3 home-row mods + 3 layer-taps), but Arsenik is still a work in progress in an early stage.
 Expect refinements.

 - NumPad layer